 We Care About Our Clients

 Additionally, we make meeting with us convenient for you.
 We have 10 fully staffed offices throughout Southern California, including offices in Los Angeles and San Diego.
-We also represent clients in California’s Central Valley, including in Bakersfield, Fresno and the Visalia-Porterville area.
+We also represent motor vehicle accident victims in California’s Central Valley, including in Bakersfield, Fresno and the Visalia-Porterville area.
 We want to meet your needs no matter where your car crash occurred.

 How Can a Los Angeles Car Accident Attorney Help?

 If you were seriously injured, or if a loved one died in a car wreck, the last thing you want to worry about is fighting with the insurance company over fair compensation.
 It can be tempting to accept the first offer the insurance company presents just to get it over with.
 Unfortunately, that offer is often far below the amount of compensation you will need to cover medical expenses, ongoing medical care, lost wages, and other costs and may need to be recovered through a car accident lawsuit.

 Let a qualified Los Angeles personal injury attorney from Rose, Klein & Marias LLP help you recover the full financial damages you deserve.
 No matter what type of auto accident your case involves, you can trust us to fight for your best interests.
 We will take care of your legal needs, so you can focus on your recovery and taking care of your family.

-We can take on motor vehicle cases involving:
+We can take on motor vehicle collision cases involving:

 - Truck accidents